 What is the best digital camera?

-The Nikon D3500 is perfect for people who love DSLRs and wants a large selection of lenses to buy.
-The picture quality of Nikon's entry-level DSLR is outstanding, the battery life is fantastic, and ISO range of 100-25,600, make for a compelling product.
+The Nikon D3500 is perfect for people who love DSLRs and want a large selection of lenses to buy — that also makes it our top pick overall.
+Nikon's entry-level DSLR's picture quality is outstanding, the battery life is fantastic, and a wide ISO range of 100-25,600 makes for a compelling product.

 Type: DSLR | Sensor: APS-C CMOS | Resolution: 24.2 MP | Video: 1080p | Lens Mount: Nikon F mount

 Nikon has been around for over 100 years, so when it comes to finding the best digital camera, Nikon is likely going to have something for everyone.
 I love the Nikon D3500 because it's proof that a good quality DSLR doesn't have to cost a fortune.